south-lacrosse/www-dev/docs/fixtures-sheet-format.md

 * `Club Page` - the club page slug, so for Bath their page is at `/clubs/bath`, and the slug will be `bath`
 * `Pitch Type` - anything here will appear on the Fixtures page if the game hasn't been played yet.
 It is suggested you keep this consistent, so use `3G`, `Astro`, or `Sand Astro`

 Team meta data can be updated in the WordPress Admin under `SEMLA->Teams`.
-There should set:
+There you should set:

 * `Abbreviation` -  used where long names would overflow the space. such as mini tables, flags draws, and fixtures on small screens
 * `Minimal` - used for column headings in the Fixtures Grid, so keep it to 6 characters maximum